kiwitcms/Kiwi/README.rst

 KiwiTestPad is a test plan, test run and test case management system, that is written in Python and Django.
-It has a lot of great features, such as Bugzilla and JIRA integration, QPID integration, fast test plan and runs search, powerful access control for each plan, run and case, and XMLRPC APIs.
+It has a lot of great features, such as Bugzilla and JIRA integration, fast test plan and runs search, powerful access control for each plan, run and case, and XML-RPC APIs.

 Documentation